muhammad-akbrrr/runarion-app/README.md

 ## Configuration

-- Database configuration is managed through Laravel's `.env` file
+- Database configuration is managed through Laravel's `.env` as well as the root `.env` file
 - AI settings can be adjusted in the Python service's configuration
 - Docker settings are defined in `docker-compose.dev.yml`
 - Environment-specific settings should be configured in respective `.env` files